 Things to consider

-Having an MRI is thought to be safe in pregnancy, but discuss this with your doctor.
+Having an MRI is thought to be safe in pregnancy, apart from in early pregnancy, but discuss this with your doctor.
 You must lie still in a confined space, which some people find difficult.
 It can last as little as 10 minutes, but most are longer.
-An MRI scan can last as long as two hours or more.
+An MRI scan can last as long as 2 hours or more.

 People with certain implants such as a pacemaker and other devices cannot have an MRI scan.
-Metal interacts with the magnet and can cause serious harm.
+Metal interacts with the magnet and can cause serious harm to the patient.

 The process of having an MRI scan